elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 end
 ```

-Our implementation simply splits the line on whitespace and then matches the command against a list.
+Our implementation splits the line on whitespace and then matches the command against a list.
 Using `String.split/1` means our commands will be whitespace-insensitive.
 Leading and trailing whitespace won't matter, nor will consecutive spaces between words.
 Let's add some new doctests to test this behaviour along with the other commands:

 ```elixir
 @doc ~S"""